Auto ISO is a camera feature that beginners tend to ignore–but this is a mistake.

 Should You Use Auto ISO?

 Absolutely, you should!
-As you have probably gathered, Auto ISO is a great feature that’s useful in situations where the light is changing rapidly or you don’t have time to adjust your settings in fast-paced situations.
+As you have probably gathered, Auto ISO is a great feature that’s useful in situations where the light is changing rapidly or you don’t have time to adjust your camera settings in fast-paced situations.

 In my case, my Fujifilm XT2 camera is set to Auto ISO most of the time.